About General Election Endorsements

 U.S. Senate

-Ruben Gallego is a former state representative who strongly supported animal protection and the right to citizen intiatives (see HVA 2022-2024 Legislative Reports).
-He has continued to protect animals and voter rights as a member of the U.S. House of Representatives,
+Ruben Gallego is a former state representative who strongly supported animal protection and the right to citizen intiatives (see HVA 2011-2014 Legislative Reports).
+He has continued to protect animals and voter rights as a member of the U.S. House of Representatives.
+HVA endorsed Ruben Gallego in every election throughout his legislative term.

 U.S. House of Representatives

 Amish Shah, candidate for Congressional District 1, is a former state representative who has demonstrated a strong commitment to animal protection and citizen initiative rights.
-Dr. Shah sponsored bills that would have repealed the law prohibiting local ordinances that ban sales of puppy mill dogs, legislation to outlaw the practice of declawing cats, and other animal protection bills.
+Dr. Shah sponsored bills that would have repealed the law prohibiting local ordinances that ban sales of puppy mill dogs, legislation to outlaw the practice of declawing cats, and other animal protection bills (see HVA 2019-2023 Legislative Reports).
+See Animal Wellness Action press release endorsing Dr. Shaw.
+HVA endorsed Amish Shah in every election during his legislative term.

 Maricopa County Board of Supervisors